gshipley/enterprise_training/AdminTraining.md

-You can also view all the commands available on the application gear shell by running help command as shown below.
+You can also view all of the commands available on the application gear shell by running the help command as shown below:

 	[firstphp-ose.example.com ~]\> help
 	Help menu: The following commands are available to help control your openshift